History of the Iowa Law Enforcement Academy

 In addition to maximizing training opportunities and upgrading law enforcement to a professional status, the Academy is charged in chapter 80B with the responsibility for setting standards, regulating the law enforcement service, granting law enforcement officer certification to those person successfully completing training, and with decertifying officers in appropriate circumstances.
 Minimum standards for the appointment of law enforcement officers developed under this authority have been in effect since December 10, 1968.

 The academy was originally placed under the Department of Public Safety and functioned there for three years.
 In 1970 the legislature made the Academy an autonomous department and placed it administratively under the office of the Governor.
 The Director of the Academy is appointed by and reports directly to the Governor.
 The Governor appoints members of the Iowa Law Enforcement Academy Council for four-year terms.
-The current director is Arlen Ciechanowski, appointed by Govenor Branstad in 2011.

 The Iowa National Guard initially provided accommodations for the Academy's operations.
 Thereafter, through the cooperation of the Guard, the Governor and the legislature, an Act of Congress provided for the transfer of land on Camp Dodge to the Academy.
 Public Law 90-444, 90th Congress, S. 3495, passed July 30, 1968, authorized the Secretary of the Army to modify on behalf of the United States the land use restriction under which land had been conveyed to the State of Iowa for military use.
 The modification allowed up to nine acres that could be used by the State "for law enforcement academy purposes."
 The Academy continues to enjoy and deeply appreciates an excellent working relationship with the Iowa National Guard and the Adjutant General of the State of Iowa.